FullstackSammy/drf-api/README.md

 - To Mikaela (fellow student), for readme.md template

 ### Media
-- Every media image that was used, came from free resource [Unsplash](https://unsplash.com/)
+- Every media image that was used, came from my personal library and the free resource [Unsplash](https://unsplash.com/)

 #
 * [Back to top](#)